Notebook / Infrastructure / 004

 Instrumentation: LangChain and agentic flows

-LangChain operations — chain invocations, LLM calls, tool executions, agent steps — do not appear in OpenTelemetry traces by default.
-OpenInference from Arize AI fills this gap with OTEL-compatible instrumentation for the LangChain execution graph:
+LangChain operations (chain invocations, LLM calls, tool executions, agent steps) don’t appear in OpenTelemetry traces by default.
+OpenInference from Arize AI fills that gap with OTEL-compatible instrumentation for the LangChain execution graph:

 openinference-instrumentation-langchain>=0.1.19

-One call after setting the global tracer provider instruments all LangChain operations:
+One call after setting the global tracer provider instruments everything:

 from openinference.instrumentation.langchain import LangChainInstrumentor